Procedures for Resolution of Complaints Against Students

 If a party misses a hearing for any non-emergency or non-compelling reason, the hearing may be held in the individual’s absence at the discretion of the student conduct administrator.

-If a respondent chooses to withdraw from the College prior to the conclusion of an investigation or judicial resolution under the Interim Sexual Assault and Sexual Harassment Policy, for non-medical- or non-disability-related reasons, the student must go through the re-entry process coordinated by the Dean’s Office and, except where the dean in her/his sole discretion finds exceptional circumstances, the case must be heard prior to the student’s readmission to the College.
+If a respondent chooses to withdraw from the College prior to the conclusion of an investigation or student conduct resolution under the Sexual Assault and Harassment Policy, for non-medical- or non-disability-related reasons, the student must go through the re-entry process coordinated by the Dean’s Office and, except where the dean in her/his sole discretion finds exceptional circumstances, the case must be heard prior to the student’s readmission to the College.

 A complainant or respondent may request participation by other suitable means that would not require physical proximity to the other party.
-This can include, but is not limited to, partitioning a hearing room or using technology, such as Skype, to facilitate participation.
+This can include, but is not limited to, partitioning a hearing room or using technology, such as Skype or conference call from an alternative location, to facilitate participation.
 Any proposed alternative must be reviewed in advance to ensure that it is consistent with the goals of a fair and equitable process.

 2. Participants in Hearing Procedures

 The hearing is closed, meaning it is not open to the public.
-The complainant, the respondent, any individuals serving as advisers, and any individuals who are witnesses may appear before the hearing panel.
+The complainant, the respondent, any individuals serving as advisers or support person, and any individuals who are witnesses may appear before the hearing panel.
 Witnesses may only be present for their own testimony.
-Attorneys are not permitted.

 3. Safeguarding of Privacy